neildawson/neildawson.github.io/_work/livealerts.md

 The credit reporting system is designed for lenders, not consumers.
 These days we can all access our reports, but it’s usually still difficult to make sense of all the data.

-When TotallyMoney gained access to a new daily feed of significant credit report changes, we set out to bend this tool for lenders into a customer-centric service.
-Our aim was to improve engagement by sending timely, personalised notifications.
+When TotallyMoney gained access to a new daily feed of significant credit report changes, we set out to bend this tool for lenders into a customer-centric service, while boosting app engagement.

 Timely messages to customers about meaningful changes in their credit profile easily outperformed our typical reactive emails, and made a great test bed for our first push notifications.

 **My responsibilities**
-- Analysis
--
+- Analysed and documented the API
+- Jointly selected our first alert
+- Revamped UI and IA for native and web
+- Drafted and A/B tested copy options

 **Results**
 - 37.04% click-to-open rate on our first alert